simonmichael/hledger/hledger/test/errors/README.md

 4 |     a               0 = 1
   |                       ^^^

-This balance assertion failed.
-In account:    a
-and commodity:
+Balance assertion failed in a
-this balance was asserted:     1 but the calculated balance is: 0
+In commodity "" at this point, excluding subaccounts, ignoring costs, the asserted balance is:        1 but the calculated balance is:  0
+(difference: 1)

-To troubleshoot, you can view this account's running balance.
-Eg:

-hledger reg 'a$' cur: -I  # -f FILE
+To troubleshoot, check this account's running balance with assertions disabled, eg: hledger reg -I 'a$' cur:
 ```